srehmat13/sharrington-portfolio/README.md

 # Shabia Harrington Portfolio

 ## Purpose
 Hello my name is Shabia Harrington.
-This is my professinal portfolio showcasing my projects.
+I am a healthcare professional.
+I work at Northwell Health as a pharmacist.
+I have a passion for helping others and my goal is to provide better healthcare by placing technology and innovation at the forefront of medicine.
+This is my professional portfolio showcasing my projects.

 ## Built With
 HTML